ZSolarDev/HLGVMedia/README.md

 ZSolarDev: Made the library externs ACrazyTown(Anthony): Helped me a TON with the externs
 FFMpeg: Without ffmpeg, I would have to use vlc, which I only have hxvlc to base my code off of.
 Not only that, but the source code layout doesn't make sense to me(If you compile to cpp, you should use hxvlc.)
+Soywiz: made openfl-ffmpeg, I based my HashLink externs on these.